binocarlos/mithril-export/README.md

 m.module(document.body, dashboard);
 ```

-But this requires the top level app to know about mithril and reduces the dashboard modules portability.
+But this requires the top level app to know about mithril and reduces the dashboard modules portability to other applications that want to use it but have not installed mithril.

+## usage with

-Using `mithril-export` we create a utility `export` function to hide mithril from the top level app:
+Using `mithril-export` we create a utility `render` function to hide mithril from the top level app:

 ```js
 var EventEmitter = require('events').EventEmitter